nickserv/danamccurdy.com/_posts/2019-05-21-in-the-midst.md

 the clouds rolling past it,
 a planet twinkling beside it,
 and I am back where I belong,
-in the midst of it all.
+in the midst of creation.